MageMCU/Joystick-Uno-L298N/Code/README.md

 ## ***src folder***

 - main.cpp - (has new L298N method example to setup dc-motors instead of matching the system's wiring throughout the entire code...
-ALso mapping has been removed from the Joystick Algorithm Class and LinearMap.h is now used in the main.cpp.
+Also mapping has been removed from the Joystick Algorithm Class and LinearMap.h is now used in the main.cpp.
 The Joystick Algorithm Class has been simplified for upcoming projects.)

 ## ***root folder***